Essential Sun Protection Tips For Hikers

 In this post, I share all my best tips on sun protection for hikers including our favorite UV-protective gear, clothing items, and how to keep your skin safe while outside

-This long-sleeved Patagonia tee is made out of fast-drying and moisture-wicking Capilene with built-in UPF 50+ sun protection.
+• Patagonia Capilene Cool Daily Hoody: This long-sleeved Patagonia tee (men’s version here) is made out of fast-drying and moisture-wicking Capilene with built-in UPF 50+ sun protection.
+I can wear these for days when I’m on the road without them stinking and own them in a bunch of different colors.
 It’s super lightweight, so even though it’s long sleeve it will keep you cool in warm weather.
-This tee comes in both a hooded and non-hooded version.
+It also comes in a non-hooded version.

 Female hiker standing on trail near Lake Louise, BC for photo with barren, rocky, and snow-covered peaks as backdrop